BetterThanTomorrow/calva-fmt/README.md

 ## The Future of calva-fmt
 We'll see what kind of feedback people give us before deciding where we will take this extension.
 But at least this is currently on our mind:
-1. We want to support those who think that formatting of code should happen as you type, that there should seldom be a reason for the coder to be intentionally formatting it.
+1. We want to support formatting of code as-you-type even further.
+There should seldom be a reason for the coder to be intentionally formatting it.